Information Technology (BSc) (Level 7)

 CIT has a long and successful association with the Erasmus programme.
 Every year, students travel to study at CIT from across Europe and many CIT students travel to study beyond our shores.
 The Department of Computer Science has strong links with institutions in Germany, Sweden, France, and Finland.

-On successful completion of the course, am I qualified as an IT Technician?
+On successful completion of the programme, am I qualified as an IT Technician?

 Yes.
 You will learn hands-on the skills required to implement, maintain and secure computer networks, hardware, databases, web services and applications.